Nadhirmezouar/10595507_autonomous_nav/README.md

 ```

 ## Installation:
 <br>Open the folder (10595507_autonomous_nav) it contains a folder named autonomous_nav_wss which is a meta package that contains multiple packages.
+<br>Unzip the folder

 <br>first step: catkin_make the package turtlebot_msgs.
 ```bash